tassyk/security/Security-Tools.md

 - [NirSoft utilities](https://www.nirsoft.net/) : NirSoft web site provides a unique collection of small and useful freeware utilities for forensic
 - [Forensic Toolkit (FTK)](https://accessdata.com/products-services/forensic-toolkit-ftk) : Digital Investigations Toolkit
 - [Mft2Csv](https://github.com/jschicht/Mft2Csv/wiki/Mft2Csv) : This tool is for parsing, decoding and logging information from the Master File Table ($MFT) to a csv
+- [ExifTool](https://exiftool.org/) : ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
+- [IOC Editor](https://www.fireeye.com/services/freeware/ioc-editor.html#dismiss-lightbox) : Free tool that provides an interface for managing data and manipulating the logical structures of IOCs.

 ### Hardening